Arturo Vidal: 2014–15 season

 In his fourth season with Juventus, under manager Massimiliano Allegri, Vidal began to play a more advanced role; in addition to his midfield box-to-box role in a 3–5–2 or 4–3–3 formation, Vidal was deployed as an attacking midfielder, supporting the strikers in Allegri's 4–3–1–2 formation, and occasionally as a wide midfielder in a 4–4–2 formation.
 Vidal scored his first goals of the season by managing a brace in a 3–0 win over Cesena on 24 September 2014.
 On 30 November, in the Derby della Mole against local rivals Torino, Vidal opened the scoring from a penalty, and later assisted Juventus' second goal in a 2–1 win.
 On 14 April 2015, in the first leg of the quarter-finals in the 2014–15 UEFA Champions League, Vidal converted a penalty as Juventus defeated Monaco 1–0 at Juventus Stadium.

 On 2 May 2015, Vidal scored the only goal of a 1–0 win at Sampdoria, confirming La Vecchia Signora as Serie A champions for the fourth consecutive season.
 On 20 May, he appeared in Juventus' 2–1 win over Lazio in the 2015 Coppa Italia final, as Juventus captured a domestic double and their tenth Coppa Italia title.
 On 6 June 2015, Vidal started for Juventus in the 2015 Champions League final as La Vecchia Signora was defeated 3–1 by Barcelona at Berlin's Olympiastadion.

-On 15 July 2015, Vidal was named to the ten-man shortlist for the 2015 UEFA Best Player in Europe Award; on 12 August, it was announced that he placed eighth in the 2015 UEFA Best Player in Europe Award.
+On 15 July 2015, Vidal was part of a ten-man shortlist for the 2015 UEFA Best Player in Europe Award; on 12 August, it was announced that he placed eighth in the 2015 UEFA Best Player in Europe Award.

 Bayern Munich

 2015–16 season

 On 28 July 2015, Vidal returned to the Bundesliga, joining Bayern Munich on a four-year deal for a fee of €37 million plus up to €3 million in bonuses.
 Vidal made his debut for Bayern four days later in the 2015 DFL-Supercup against VfL Wolfsburg, as a 74th-minute substitute for Thiago.
 The match finished in a 1–1 draw; Bayern lost in a shootout where Vidal scored.
 Vidal scored his first goal from the penalty spot against FC Nöttingen in the fifth minute of Bayern's first round DFB-Pokal match.
-On 19 September, he scored his first league goal for Bayern in a 3–0 away victory over SV Darmstadt 98.
+On 19 September, he scored his first league goal for Bayern in a 3–0 away victory over Darmstadt 98.
 On 26 November, Vidal was nominated for the 2015 UEFA Team of the Year.
-He scored two goals in both first leg and second leg of the Champions League quarter-final tie against S.L.
-Benfica which helped his side to go through to the semi-final.
+He scored two goals in both first leg and second leg of the Champions League quarter-final tie against Benfica which helped his side to go through to the semi-final.